apigee-sme-academy-internal/lab-tools/README.md

 This repo holds common tools that are used by lab creators while developing the lab content itself.

+The rendering of Google Docs to Qwiklabs Markdown format relies on [claat](https://github.com/googlecodelabs/tools/tree/main/claat).
+Please follow the claat instructions on how to install it.

 ## How to use the tools